markalava/Bayesian-Reconstruction/README.md

 Sex Ratios of Mortality.
 Journal of the Royal Statistical Society Series A, 178(4), 977--1007.

+# License #

+The code in the repository 'https://github.com/markalava/Bayesian-Reconstruction' is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+The code in the repository 'https://github.com/markalava/Bayesian-Reconstruction' is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with the code in the repository 'https://github.com/markalava/Bayesian-Reconstruction'.
+If not, see <http://www.gnu.org/licenses/>.

 # Disclaimer #

 The views and opinions expressed in this work are those of the authors and do